CaseLines User Terms and Conditions

 12.4.
-Breach – if you become aware of any breach of confidentiality of the data held in respect of any case to which you have access, immediately inform the Purchasing Organisation, which shall deal with the matter and if necessary undertake to report to the Information Commissioner.
+Breach – if you become aware of any breach of confidentiality of the data held in respect of any case to which you have access, you will immediately inform the Purchasing Organisation, which shall deal with the matter and if necessary undertake to report to the Information Commissioner.

 12.5.
 Confidentiality and Security – in addition to complying with all of the requirements of the service regarding the secure use of your account as set out in Clause 9 above, you will maintain appropriate technical and operational security when accessing the Service (e.g. not accessing the Service from shared public devices) and in relation to any information extracted by you from the Service.
-You will not transfer information obtained by you from the Service outside the European Economic Area.
+You will not transfer information obtained by you from the Service outside the European Union.